The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 By leveraging institutional purchasing power, the university is able to realize savings and secure overall best value for products and services.
 This is passed onto the faculty and staff in the form of reduced approval cycle times, audited pricing transparency, cost avoidances, realized savings, and more efficient transactions.

-Procurement management will evaluate the use of time and material type contracts when a standard service contract may not be applicable.
+Procurement services will evaluate the use of time and material type contracts when a standard service contract may not be applicable.

 See Requesting Products and Services for additional information on Preferred Suppliers.